 Sales reports can be accessed from the main menu item:

 The sales reporting that is done By Customer splits the sales up based on

 One that shows the sales, in total, for the selected period from the

 Another that breaks them down by date into smaller chunks.

 Sales reporting that is done By Product splits up the sales based on the Product that was sold.
 This is structured as two parts.
 One that shows the total sales for the selected period of time, and another that shows how the sales were distributed over time.

 The By Category sales reporting shows the sales based on the Category that a product is in.
 This works in the same way as the By Product sales reporting, but there is also an additional report that shows the categories in their natural tree structure.

 The sales reporting that is done By Region shows sales based on where the customer is located.
-This is done by combining together in a tree structure the sales By Country below which are the sales By Subdivision.
+This is done by combining together in a tree structure the sales By Regions which can be opened to the sales By Country below which are the sales By Subdivision.